Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 Journey mapping is not a one-person thing to do.
 Who is typically involved in the process?

 It can vary depending on the project.
-But typically, it's a user experience researcher and an interaction designer, working as a pair that would go out and do the contextual research.
+However, typically, a user experience researcher and an interaction designer, working as a pair, would go out and do the contextual research.

-Before we even get to that point, we typically would go through a discovery session with the client to understand what their goals are and what they're trying to achieve, what research questions they have that we're trying to answer.
-It's kind of leading up to why we have decided to do a journey map in the first place.
+Before we even get to that point, we typically would go through a discovery session with the client to understand their goals, what they're trying to achieve, and what research questions they have that we're trying to answer.
+It leads up to why we decided to do a journey map in the first place.

-Then we'll work iteratively with them coming up with our research protocol that the user experience researcher will write out.
-This protocol documents how we are going to approach the session and the questions that we're going to ask while observing the clinicians as they're going about their work.
+Then, we'll work iteratively with them to develop our research protocol, which the user experience researcher will write out.
+This protocol documents how we will approach the session and the questions we will ask while observing the clinicians as they're going about their work.

-That then gets repeated across the different participants and sometimes in different contexts.
+That then gets repeated across the different participants and sometimes in various contexts.
 Then that information is worked through by both the user experience researcher and the interaction designer.
-Part of the reason we pair those two roles together to conduct the research is that they're coming at things from different perspectives.
-They see different things through different lenses as they're observing the health care professional or the patient going about their business.
+We pair those two roles together to conduct the research because they're coming at things from different perspectives.
+They see other things through different lenses as they observe the health care professional or the patient going about their business.

-Then as we're working through the information again, we'll be sharing parts of that back out to the client.
+Then as we're working through the information again, we'll share parts of that back out to the client.
 And then, we could co-create that journey map with the client if that makes sense.
-Other times we'll just create it on our own and share it back with them and get feedback.
-Making sure it's meeting their expectations and is representing the findings of our research.
+Other times we'll just create it on our own, share it with them, and get feedback.
+Making sure it meets their expectations and represents the findings of our research.

 Healthcare is a very sensitive topic.
-Is there anything that should be done differently for healthcare projects when doing the research itself?
+Is there anything that should be done differently for healthcare projects when doing the research?

 As I've already said, be careful.
 One thing we need to be aware of is getting really clear consent from the people that we're observing.
-There are privacy laws, there's sensitivity, the health information.
-It means that we, as researchers, need to use a lot of caution with our work and our processes.
+There are privacy laws, sensitivity, and health information.
+This means that we, as researchers, need to use a lot of caution in our work and our processes.

 Can you share some examples of insights that your research has brought to you?
 And was there something surprising and completely unexpected?

 So after observing them for a while, when it came to the point where we could take them aside and ask them questions, we asked the doctor what they were doing.
-It turned out they were going over to the system to look up the patient's name because on the displays available to them, it wasn't easy for the doctor to see the patient's name.
+It turned out they were going to the system to look up the patient's name because it wasn't easy for the doctor to see the patient's name on the displays available to them.

-For them, it was really, really important to address the patients by their names.
-That was the way that they wanted to start all of their interactions with the patients.
-That's something that you might not think about or see as being a high priority thing.
+For them, it was essential to address the patients by their names.
+That was how they wanted to start all their interactions with the patients.
+You might not think about or see that as a high priority.

-If we weren't there watching them, we wouldn't have been aware of how important and critical that was to create that relationship between the clinician and the patient.
-I think things like that show the power of getting out and observing people working within their work environment.
+If we hadn't been there watching them, we wouldn't have been aware of how critical it was to create that relationship between the clinician and the patient.
+Things like that show the power of getting out and observing people working within their work environment.

-What are the most important stages of customer journeys in healthcare, and why do you think they are the most important ones?
+What are the most critical stages of customer journeys in healthcare, and why do you think they are the most important ones?

-If the product relates to some behavior change or trying to establish some new good habit, the most important stage of the journey map is the retention phase.
+If the product relates to some behavior change or trying to establish some new good habit, the most critical stage of the journey map is the retention phase.

 For example, for somebody with diabetes, a dietary change, or going for a walk every day can be those new habits.
 But it takes time to build up that new habit, and the amount of time it takes varies highly depending on the person and how they're being motivated, their context, who supports them.